 - Custom installation path support (you can now install Prey on C:\HarmlessLittleProgram or whatever you like).

 - New routes for platform-specific stuff (cron.exe, prey-config.exe, etc).

 - Session: Better uptime output in Windows.

 - Alert: Support for text-to-speech in Linux (requires festival or espeak installed).

 - Alert: Now shouts the message only upon request.
 Disabled by default.

 - Webcam: Better quality of pictures in Windows.

 That’s it!
 We’ve also made small usability enhancements to the Control Panel, such as making the latest reports easier to find, and also better management of system paths for the Session module.

 You may have noticed that the Signup form now includes a link to a Terms of Service page.
 This is something we were missing and is really important (and frankly, better for everyone, for you and for us).
 These Terms cover only the use of the Control Panel as a service, as the Standalone mode doesn’t require you to use the web application.

-Now, the Terms as an agreement isn’t done between you and me but rather between you and my company, Fork Ltd., as obviously I cannot risk getting into trouble directly as a person.
-This also means that now Prey as a project is officially backed up by Fork, which also means that we as a company are now commited to make this thing keep rolling on for good.
+Now, the Terms as an agreement isn’t done between you and me but rather between you and my company, Prey inc., as obviously I cannot risk getting into trouble directly as a person.
+This also means that now Prey as a project is officially backed up by Prey inc, which also means that we as a company are now commited to make this thing keep rolling on for good.
 Hopefully in time we will be able to redirect some resources towards having a better server infrastructure and getting more developers involved, but for now it’s just a technical issue, and we wanted you to be the first to know.